roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 Often when controlling hardware there are various versions of commands, some easy to use and some harder with more power.

-**Question 3.1:**  Notice that in the previous examples, when you issued the command motors(100,100,5) command the buggy did a wheely.
+**Question 3.3:**  Notice that in the previous examples, when you issued the command motors(100,100,5) command the buggy did a wheely.
 This because the buggy is slightly heavier towards the back and has a lot of motor power.
 We are now going to write two functions to gently ramp the power of the motors when setting off, so that it stops the buggy doing a wheely.
 Make a new script called start_now.m and using a for loop and the motors_adv command, ramp the power of the motors from 0 to 100, over a period of 10 seconds.

-**Question 3.2:**  Now make a new script called stop_now.m and make the function ramp the power of the buggy from 100 to 0 over a period of 10 seconds.
+**Question 3.4:**  Now make a new script called stop_now.m and make the function ramp the power of the buggy from 100 to 0 over a period of 10 seconds.

-**Question 3.3:**  Turn you scripts stop_now and start_now, into functions so that they can be called from a third script start_stop.m.
-Edit your script start_stop.m, so that it runs starts the buggy, runs the motors for three seconds, then stops the buggy.
+**Question 3.5:**  Turn you scripts stop_now and start_now, into functions so that they can be called from a third script q3_5.m.
+Edit your script q3_5.m, so that it runs starts the buggy slowly, runs the motors for three seconds, then slowly accelerates the buggy.
+You should use the functions you generated in the previous sections.

-**Question 3.4:**  Now edit your script called stop_stat, so that it gradually starts moving the buggy, then runs the motors on 60 percent power for 5 seconds, then gradually stops it.
+**Question 3.6:**  Now edit your script called q3_5, so that it gradually starts moving the buggy, then runs the motors on 60 percent power for 5 seconds, then gradually stops it.
 What do you notice?

-**Question 3.5:**  You should have noticed that the buggy accelerated from a standing start to 100% power, then as you ran the motors_adv(60,60) command, it suddenly slowed down, next as it was about to decelerate it accelerated to 100% power then slowed to a stop.
+**Question 3.7:**  You should have noticed that the buggy accelerated from a standing start to 100% power, then as you ran the motors_adv(60,60) command, it suddenly slowed down, next as it was about to decelerate it accelerated to 100% power then slowed to a stop.
 The motion of the buggy should have been a bit jerky.
 If you had been in a car like this you would get whip lash!
 The reason for the jerkiness, lies in your functions stop_now and start_now, always starting and ending at 100% power.
 To prevent this you would have to know the current speed of the buggy and start any acceleration at this speed.
 The command:

 ```
 get_motors_state()
 ```

 returns an array of size two, the 1st element contains the speed of the first motor, the 2nd element is the speed of the second motor.
-Have a play with this command.
+Have a play with this command, while the motors are running.

-**Question 3.6:**  Make a new script called goto_speed.m.
-The purpose of this script will be to smoothly accelerate the buggy from it's current speed to a desired speed.
+**Question 3.8:**  Make a new script called goto_speed.m.
+The purpose of this script will be to smoothly accelerate the buggy from it's *current speed* to a desired speed.

 * Make the script start your buggy moving forward at speed 100.

-* Then define a variable called *target*, which contains the next desired speed of the buggy, set it's value to 0.
+* Then define a variable called *target*, which contains the next desired speed of the buggy, set it's value to 0 as we want to slow the buggy down from 100 to 0.
 We are going to slow (or speed up) the buggy in 10 steps over a period of 10 seconds.

-*  Subtract the current speed of the buggy from the target speed, to get the difference in speed between it's current speed and the desired speed, you can find the current speed with the function *get_motors_state()*.
+*  Subtract the current speed of the buggy from the target speed, to get the difference between it's current speed and the desired speed, you can find the current speed with the function *get_motors_state()*.
 Now divide this number by 10, and store the result in a viable called *ds*.
+The variable *ds* tells us how much to speed the buggy up or down each step to arrive at the desired speed after 10 steps.

 * Write a while loop to count from the current speed to the desired speed in steps of *ds*, use the variable *current_speed* to store the current speed of the buggy, display this variable to the screen.